Hand rubbing: Cultural differences

+Cultural and symbolic variations in drama

+In drama, rubbing hands can signify various things, such as a miser rubbing his palms together over money, a villain having just done a wicked deed, or a person anticipating an upcoming event with excitement.
+Robert Munro's Psychological Sketch for Lady Macbeth explains her sleepwalking scene that portrays rubbing her hands in Act 5, Scene 1.
+It describes the wringing of her hands in anguish because of the bloodstains that will not be gone and a symbolism of her overwhelming guilt and psychological deterioration, connecting it to her mental health declining and unresolved trauma that got her to sleepwalk.

+It was popularised in hip-hop and to a lesser extent in western culture by Birdman (rapper) and it became iconic in music videos for rappers to rub their hands together.

 A psychological study of revenge by Robert Baron, a psychologist in the school of management at Rensselaer Polytechnic Institute, found that some people who had waited years to get even with others, plotting and waiting for the opportunity to "torpedo their enemy's career", would rub their hands together at the memory, in the fashion of cartoon villains.

 John Bulwer calls Lady Macbeth's hand rubbing gesture Gestus #XI: Innocentiam Ostendo (Latin for "I display innocence").
-He states that "[t]o imitate the posture of washing the hands by rubbing the back of one in the hollow of the other with a kind of detersive motion is a gesture sometimes used by those who would profess their innocency and declare they have no Hand in that foul business, not so much as by their manuall assent […] for the Hands naturally imply, as it were in Hieroglyph, men's acts and operations; and that cleansing motion denotes the cleanness of their actions.".
-This gesture is also associated with Pilate and with Shakespeare's other plays Julius Caesar (where Brutus' hand-washing gesture is turned from a profession of innocency into a signal of guilt) and Richard II.
+He states that to imitate the posture of washing the hands by rubbing the back of one in the hollow of the other with a kind of detersive motion is a gesture sometimes used by those who would profess their innocence and declare they have no Hand in that foul business, not so much as by their manual assent […] for the Hands naturally imply, as it were in Hieroglyph, men's acts and operations; and that cleansing motion denotes the cleanness of their actions.".
+This gesture is also associated with Pilate and with Shakespeare's other plays Julius Caesar (where Brutus' hand-washing gesture is turned from a profession of innocence into a signal of guilt and Richard II.